NovatecConsulting/opentelemetry-training/tutorial/content/labs/instrumentation/automatic/zero-code/index.md

 You can observe the different behaviour in the Jaeger console.

-If you are familiar with Java you can of course also look at the code in the folder: `src/main/java/io/novatec/todobackend` Open the TodobackendApplication.java with your VS built-in explorer.
+If you are familiar with Java you can of course also look at the code in the folder: `src/main/java/io/novatec/todobackend` Open the TodobackendApplication.java with your VS Code built-in editor.

-### instrumentation of the Python (Flask) component
+### Instrumentation of the Python (Flask) component

 Now that we have successfully auto-instrumented the Java part of the application, let's focus how to achieve similar results with the Python part.
 Leave the docker container and the Java part from the previous step up und running, we still need it now.